PASTAplus/counter/README.md

 and *end* dates of the time period you would like to analyze:

 ```
-counter -s "2019-01-01T00:00:00" -e "2020-01-01T00:00:00" knb-lter-sev "<DISTINGUISHED_NAME>:<PASSWORD>"
+counter -s "2019-01-01T00:00:00" -e "2020-01-01T00:00:00" knb-lter-sev "uid=msobel,o=EDI,dc=edirepository,dc=org:PASSWORD"
 ```
 Analysis times depend on the number of data entities found within the time period and how busy PASTA+ is when running *counter*.
-In general, you can expect *counter* to take between 10-30 seconds per entity.
+In general, you can expect *counter* to take between 10-30 seconds per entity, which means that typical runs may be hours long.
 And since *counter* utilizes a considerable number of PASTA+ REST API calls to perform the analysis, its execution will result in PASTA+ becoming quite busy, naturally.
 With this in mind, please be considerate of other users when running *counter* -- thanks!

 ## *counter* output

 Data collected by *counter* is motivated by the needs of information managers who need to report download statistics to colleagues and funding agencies.
-Two sets of data are collected: 1) download metrics at the data entity level and 2) basic metadata at the data package level, including an aggregated sum of all data entity counts within the data package (see table schemas below).
+Two sets of data are collected: 1) download metrics at the data entity level and
+2) basic metadata at the data package level, including an aggregated sum of all data entity counts within the data package (see table schemas below).

 ### table *entities*: